-With that said, we are looking at how to resume this fall what we were established to do, namely “provide the top high school jazz musicians in the 20+ high schools in DuPage County and surrounding areas the opportunity to perform high-level jazz music literature in concert and in an annual studio recording” is a bit of a challenge in our new COVID reality.
+Putting together and rehearsing a band with the purpose of “providing the top high school jazz musicians in the 20+ high schools in DuPage County and surrounding areas the opportunity to perform high-level jazz music literature in concert and in an annual studio recording” is a bit of a challenge in our new COVID reality.
 But we think we have most of the wrinkles worked out, and so we're preparing for 2021-22 season auditions.

 We are pleased to announce our new YJED Members for 2021-22 (on the Members tab).
 We do have a couple of open slots (bari sax, trumpet, trombone) that we are continuing to audition for the right student musicians.
 Click on this "Audition for YJED" link for more details.